 It is a class E felony for a first-time offender, which carries with it up to 4 years in prison and a fine of up to $10,000.
 For a repeat offender, it is a class D felony, the punishment for which is up to 7 years in state prison and a fine of up to $10,000.

-There are no mandatory minimum sentencing requirements for any of these charges in Shelby County, MO.
-Along with jail time, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
-Furthermore, if you are convicted of a sex crime in Shelby County, MO, you may be obligated to register as a sex offender.
-The duration of your registration requirement hinges on factors such as your age and the nature of the offense.
-Our proficient Shelby County, MO attorneys are dedicated to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
-Moreover, we can explore the possibility of petitioning for your removal from the registry under Missouri Revised Statutes § 589.041.
+There is no mandatory minimum sentencing for any of these charges in Shelby County, MO.
+Additional sentencing options may also include probation, mandatory counseling, and restitution to the victim.
+Also, if you are convicted of a sex crime in Shelby County, MO, you will likely be required to register as a sex offender.
+The length of time you have to remain on the registry will depend on your age and the nature of the crime.
+We will work hard to dismiss or reduce your charges to ones that don’t require sex offender registry.
+Moreover, our skilled Shelby County, MO lawyers may be able to help petition for your removal under Missouri Revised Statutes § 589.041.

-Give Combs Waterkotte a call right now if you are facing any of the above allegations in Shelby County, MO or fill out our online contact form to talk to one of our lawyers about your case.
+Give Combs Waterkotte a call right away if you are facing any of the above allegations in Shelby County, MO or contact us online to talk to one of our lawyers about your case.

-If you’re accused of sexual misconduct in Shelby County or anywhere else in Missouri, it is crucial to understand your rights, which encompass the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Furthermore, you are entitled to a fair trial under the Sixth Amendment, due process rights under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.
+If you’re accused of sexual misconduct in Shelby County or any other part of Missouri, it is crucial to understand your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
+Additionally, you are entitled to a fair trial under the Sixth Amendment, due process rights under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.

-Our sexual misconduct defense attorneys in Shelby County, MO are here to guide you through the legal process, which can be especially lengthy and complex.
-It typically involves:
+Our sexual misconduct defense lawyers in Shelby County, MO are here to guide you through the intricate and often lengthy legal process, which typical encompasses:

 - Investigation